 Dress to impress!
 Your brand’s outer appearance needs to attract and impress your audience.
-It’s time to invest in a brand identity.
+It’s time to invest in your brand identity.
 It’s not enough to just put your name on everything for people to recognize you.
-In a brand identity, all visual elements work together to create the look that appeals to your audience and represents your brand in the best way possible.
+In a brand identity, all visual elements work together to create a look that appeals to your audience and represents your brand in the best way possible.
 In this post, I explain the 5 elements of your brand identity you need to have in place to make your brand image complete.

 What’s a brand identity?